Outsourcing in Clinical Trials Nordics 201417-18 September 2014, Copenhagen, Denmark

 Outsourcing in Clinical Trials Nordics 2014 promises to be a highly engaging meeting and will present a unique platform for discussion alongside thought-sharing on innovative strategies within outsourcing models in this ever-growing region.

 The Outsourcing Clinical Trial series is growing every year.
 View the full list of upcoming events to make sure you don’t miss any news.
 The list of websites will be updated as soon as new events are live so check back regularly

-Primary delegates for this event are those with responsibility for clinical outsourcing decisions and strategy within biotechnology, pharmaceutical, virtual and medical device companies throughout the Nordic region.
+Primary delegates for this event are those with responsibility for clinical outsourcing in biotech and pharma companies within the Nordic region.

 Outsourcing in Clinical Trials Nordics boasts a fantastic exhibition of clinical service providers and industry specialists.
 Our exhibition area is already filling up due to the fantastic launch event which took place this year.
 If you have a service or solution you would like to promote at this event, please use the details below to make contact with our commercial team.

 Merck has reported interim results from the ongoing C-WORTHy study, a multi-arm Phase II clinical trial assessing the efficacy and safety of an all-oral, once-daily regimen combining MK-5172 and MK-8742 in patients with chronic HCV Genotype 1 infecti…

 The European Independent Board of Experts (Data Safety and Monitoring Board, DSMB) has unanimously recommended BioAlliance Pharma to continue the ReLive Phase III trial without any modifications.